index-zer0/akira/README.md

 ## Installation

-If you are on Linux use can use the `install.sh` script.
+If you are on Linux you can use the `install.sh` script.

 The `install.sh` script will install - compile __akira__ and its dependencies alongside the dependencies for all the examples.